Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Effects of non-Markovian Dephasing Channel on Quantum correlations of Random States

 \subsection{Constructive outcome of non-Markovian noise on random states}

-Let us now analyse the possible similarities and dualities that entanglement and quantum discord of random states can show under decoherence.
+Let us now analyse the similar and the complementary patterns that entanglement and quantum discord of random states show under decoherence.
 We start with entanglement when a fixed amount of non-Markovianty is present in the channel and the input states are chosen from a fixed rank.
-The observation can be divided in two categories, one for single-sided and another for double-sided channels.
+The observations can be divided in two categories, one for single- and another for double-sided channels.
 We first address the issue of regeneration of entanglement, with the increase of noise and non-Markovianity.

-\begin{enumerate} \item \emph{Single-sided channel with pure states.} When a single qubit of random pure states passes through a Markovian channel (i.e., \(\alpha =0\)), LN never vanishes with the increase of noise, $p$, except at the point when noise is maximum.
-With the increase of non-Markovianity, we see that the trend of LN remians almost same.
+\begin{enumerate} \item \emph{Single-sided channel with pure states.} When a single qubit of random pure states passes through a Markovian channel (i.e., \(\alpha =0\)), LN never vanishes with the increase of $p$ except at the point $p=0.5$.
+With the increase of non-Markovianity, we see that the trend of LN remains almost same.
 Specifically, we find that for all values of \(\alpha\), LN of all states decreases to a minimum value with increasing $p$, then starts increasing with $p$.
 Note, however, that the minimum of LN decreases with the increase of $\alpha$.